 Police Report Requests

 The Town of Erie Police Department has established guidelines for release and dissemination of public information to news media agencies and/or their representatives.
-All records requests should be made through the Erie Police Department Records Division.
+All records requests must be made through the Erie Police Department Records Division.

 - VIN Inspections $10